AdobeDocs/experience-manager-65.pt-BR/help/mobile/mobile-on-demand-publishing-unpublishing.md

 ---
-title: Publicar Cancelar publicação de conteúdo
+title: Publicar e desfazer publicação de conteúdo
 seo-title: Publish UnPublish Content
-description: Depois de conhecer as ações de gerenciamento de conteúdo em artigos, banners e coleções, siga esta página para saber como publicar seu conteúdo.
-Além disso, é possível desfazer a publicação do conteúdo.
+description: Quando estiver familiarizado com as ações de gerenciamento de conteúdo em artigos, banners e coleções, siga esta página para saber como publicar seu conteúdo.
+Além disso, você pode desfazer a publicação do conteúdo.
 seo-description: Once you are familiar with content management actions on articles, banners, and collections, follow this page to learn about how you can publish your content.
 Also you can unpublish your content.
 uuid: 75179aa8-022c-4876-9664-6dd2b826174c
 contentOwner: User